Major website update in progress. Please excuse any issues or bugs. Need help? hello@comradekiev.com

 9,198 kilometres of tracks connect Moscow to the Pacific port of Vladivostok.
 As the longest railroad in the world, the Trans-Siberian Railway is truly one of humanity’s most impressive engineering feats.
 But, this symbol of Soviet power has also had an outsized impact on the world at large.
 Its construction was the catalyst for a war between two superpowers, it transported millions of prisoners to the Gulags, and served as a lifeline during the Second World War.

-Siberia had been under Russia’s control since the 16th century.
+Siberia, under Russia’s control since the 16th century, remained a wild frontier for centuries.
 But, more than 200 years after its conquest, it still remained a distant and wild land with few inhabitants.
 Stretching from the Ural Mountains in the West, to the Pacific Ocean in the East, Siberia was a lunar landscape, close to impossible to cross.
 During the summer months, rivers were the main means of transport.
 In the freezing winter months, brave explorers attempted to traverse it by horse-drawn carriages.

-Czar Alexander III saw Siberia as an unexploited resource.
+Czar Alexander III's vision for the railway was twofold: to tap into Siberia's wealth of natural resources and to secure Russia's vulnerable eastern flank.
 He believed a railway connection would allow Russia to harvest Siberia’s vast natural resources which included wheat, iron, fur and lumber.
 But more importantly, connecting Siberia with Central Russia was a geopolitical goal.
 Isolated army encampments in the frozen Siberian outback would be unable to secure the country’s eastern border if the powerful Japanese army were to attack.
 A railway which connected the far provinces with Central Russia would ensure the rapid movement of supplies and troops in the event of war.
+The railway would become the backbone of Russian expansion and defence strategy, a role it continues to play today.

 In 1891, Russia broke ground on an ambitious new project which would connect Europe to the Pacific.
 To reduce costs and avoid lengthy legal battles with land owners, the railroad bypassed existing cities.
 The line was divided into seven sections, and work proceeded simultaneously on each section with the force of 90,000 men, including thousands of convicts.
 Labour shortages led to the employment of Koreans and Chinese migrants, most of whom were paid a lower wage than Russian labourers.
 To pay for its construction, Russia increased taxes, issued bonds, and took out loans from investors in France, Britain, Belgium, and Germany.